fooltowise/NeroNotes/Nero's Notes/Adyen - Entering New Markets.md

 I would say that's true for a global merchant, but may not be true for a regional or local merchant.
 A regional merchant or local merchant would still prefer to work with maybe a bank that they.
 They have a relationship and they can provide a lower MDR and whatnot and a gateway that can give some of the tokenization and some of the basic features.
 A local merchant may still want to work with them.
 With regard to regionally a lot of times in a particular region, Adyen may not have licenses in all the countries; whereas someone like an MPGS or a Cybersource can provide the gateway connection and then a lot of acquirers are connected to them.

 That needs to be evaluated but you are right; for a global merchant that wants to expand into many countries and does not want to open entities in all of those countries, it makes sense for them.
-For merchants like Nike, where they have offices and shops across the globe, it's both on and offline and Adyen provides a very cool unified commerce feature.
+For merchants like [[Nike]], where they have offices and shops across the globe, it's both on and offline and Adyen provides a very cool unified commerce feature.

 ### What you’re saying is that the mid-market initiative is never going to be as successful as enterprise because there is an inherent weakness, or more competition?